edreisMD/plugnplai/docs/README.md

 # Plugnplai Documentation

-Plugnplai is a Python library to integrate AI plugins into large language models (LLMs) such as GPT-3.
+Plugnplai is a Python library to integrate AI plugins into large language models (LLMs) such as GPT.

 The main features are: